nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ## Getting started

 Thank you for showing your interest in the testing for the SG Courts Mobile App (“the App”).
 The App will be the focal point for the Judiciary’s e-services.

 The App allows for:

 - access to your case files;
 - access to your hearing calendar; and
-- access to your upcoming hearing list
+- access to your upcoming hearing list.

 Future versions of the App will incorporate other E-services.
 For example, potentially the ability to take queue tickets remotely for hearings, or even to conduct selected hearings via video/teleconference.

+Information collected will be used only for purposes of the beta test – information will not be stored beyond the duration of the beta testing period.

 ## Releases and Updates

-Preview the latest features: Try out the newest features.
+Try out the newest features.
 (Sometimes these may be a little rough around the edges.)

 -	Login using your CorpPass credentials
 -	Biometric login (option to enable after initial CorpPass login)
 -	Access your eLitigation cases
 -	View your upcoming hearings
-- No extra charge for using the app!
+-	No charge for using the app!
 -	Take Q ticket remotely for hearings*
 -	Attend virtual hearings*

-* planned feature
+(*) planned feature

-To find out more about our latest releases and updates, check our [release notes\(https://tinyurl.com/1judiciary) for more information.
+To find out more about our latest releases and updates, check our [release notes](https://tinyurl.com/sgcourtsappupdates) for more information.

 ## Install for iPhones and iPads